altercation/solarized/README.md

 Don't see the application you want to use it in?
 Download the palettes (or pull the values from the table below) and create your own.
 Submit it back and I'll happily note the contribution and include it on this page.

-**Note:** I am still tweaking the Vim highlighting for specific syntaxes and welcome feedback on these.
+See also the [Usage & Development](#usage-development) section below for details on the specific values to be used in different contexts.

 Download
 --------